 - Speech-language pathologist – The team will work with you to regain your speech and swallowing abilities

-- Psychologist – This set of professionals will help you navigate your emotional problems such as anxiety and depression.
+- Psychologist – This set of professionals will help you navigate your emotional problems, such as anxiety and depression.

-Your stroke rehabilitation team may also include other professionals such as Dietitians, Social workers, Rehabilitation Nurses, Vocational therapists, etc.
+Your stroke rehabilitation team may include other professionals such as Dietitians, Social workers, Rehabilitation Nurses, Vocational therapists, etc.

 Where can you get Stroke Rehabilitation?

 - Home environment: You may invite specialists and social workers to your home to help with rehabilitation processes.
-Undergoing rehabilitation programs often come with comfort and conveniences.
+Undergoing rehabilitation programs often come with comfort and convenience.
 But, it may come with some limitations.
-There is the likelihood that you won’t be able to do some physical activities that may require specialized equipment.
+There is the likelihood that you won't be able to do some physical activities that may require specialized equipment.

 - Hospital rehabilitation unit: Getting stroke rehabilitation in a hospital or clinic unit may require you to stay there for several weeks if they manage you as an inpatient.
 On the other hand, if you prefer to be addressed as an outpatient, you will need to fix dates for rehabilitation and therapies with your health team.

 Recovering from the effects of a stroke may take time.
 Physicians suggest that how soon you may recover from a stroke and the number of skills you will regain are not predictable.
 However, some studies indicate that recovery can improve in 12 to 18 months of rehabilitation programs.
 Factors that may affect the stroke rehabilitation process may depend on;